ophub/amlogic-s9xxx-openwrt/documents/README.md

 ### 10.6 Opkg package management

-Like most Linux distributions (or mobile device operating systems, such as Android or iOS), the functionality of the system can be upgraded by downloading and installing packages from package repositories (local or Internet).
-The opkg utility is a lightweight package manager used for this job.
-It is designed to add software to the firmware of embedded devices.
-Opkg is a complete package manager for the root file system, including kernel modules and drivers.
-The opkg package manager tries to solve the dependencies of packages in the repository.
-If it fails, it will report an error and abort the installation of the package.
-Third-party packages may lack dependencies, which can be obtained from the source of the package.
-To ignore dependency errors, pass the `--force-depends` argument.
+Similar to most Linux distributions (or mobile operating systems such as Android or iOS), system functionality can be extended by downloading and installing packages from software repositories (local or online).
+The opkg utility is a lightweight package manager designed for adding software to embedded device firmware.
+Opkg is a full-featured package manager for the root filesystem, supporting kernel modules and drivers.
+It attempts to resolve package dependencies from the repository; if resolution fails, it reports an error and aborts the installation.
+Third-party packages may have missing dependencies, which can be obtained from the package source.
+To ignore dependency errors, use the `--force-depends` argument.

-- If you are using a snapshot/trunk/latest version, installing a package may fail if the kernel version used by the package in the repository is newer than the kernel version you own.
-In this case, you will receive an error message like `Cannot satisfy the following dependencies...`.
-For this usage of OpenWrt firmware, it is strongly recommended that you directly integrate the packages you need during the OpenWrt firmware compilation.
+- If you are using a snapshot/trunk/latest version, package installation may fail when the kernel version used by repository packages is newer than your current kernel version.
+In this case, you will receive an error message such as `Cannot satisfy the following dependencies...`.
+For this scenario, it is strongly recommended to integrate the required packages directly during OpenWrt firmware compilation.

-- Non-official openwrt.org plugins, such as `luci-app-uugamebooster`, `luci-app-xlnetacc`, etc., need to be directly integrated during firmware compilation.
-These packages cannot be installed directly from the mirror server using opkg, but you can manually upload these packages to openwrt and use opkg to install them.
+- Non-official openwrt.org plugins, such as `luci-app-uugamebooster` and `luci-app-xlnetacc`, must be integrated directly during firmware compilation.
+These packages cannot be installed from the mirror server using opkg, but you can manually upload them to OpenWrt and install them via opkg.

 - On the trunk/snapshot, the kernel and kmod packages are marked as reserved, and the `opkg upgrade` command will not attempt to update them.